apache/incubator-kie-drools/kogito-test-utils/README.md

 }
 ```

-The property _quarkus.infinispan-client.server-list_ will be automatically populated with a random port.
+The property _quarkus.infinispan-client.hosts_ will be automatically populated with a random port.

 In case we want to run the container only if some requirements are met, we need to use it this way: